Support Peace. Take Action.

 Building a Better Future Through Our Initiatives

-We are pleased that our presenters, and first recipient of the Pat Beetle Peace Award, provided copies of their comments, reproduced below.
+We are pleased that our presenters, and first recipient of the Pat Beetle Peace Award, provided copies of their comments.
+Here is what Maureen Aumond said:

 Of course how not to give up and how to most effectively think, organize and act as advocates for policies that hold sacred universally – a peaceful planet where human rights, well being, and sustainable existence are givens—-under the now elected Trump government is the question of the moment.